Board of Directors

 Jamie received her Master of Business Administration and Bachelor of Science in Business Administration from Longwood University.
 She is a graduate of the Virginia Executive Institute and the Virginia Public Safety Leadership Institute.

-Shawn serves as the Director of Regulation and Policy for the Virginia Cannabis Control Authority.
+Shawn serves as the Deputy Chief Regulatory, Policy & External Affairs Officer for the Virginia Cannabis Control Authority.
 At the CCA she leads a team tasked with developing regulations, analyzing legislative proposals, and preparing resources to support the CCA’s public safety and public health initiatives.
 Before joining the CCA, Shawn practiced law for a decade, most recently as a Senior Assistant Attorney General in Colorado, where she advised the state’s Marijuana and Liquor Enforcement Divisions for five years.
 Shawn holds a bachelor’s degree from the University of Virginia and a law degree from the University of Arizona Rogers College of law.

 Cannabis Public Health Advisory Council